 Creativity: The interchangeable art screens make this such a great piece.
 You can change screens as often as you change your decor.
 You can even design your own insert to sandwich between the clear/frosted door panes.
 There are so many fun options.

 Value: The basic 32-inch-to-36-inch gate comes in at $299.99.
-Price goes up for larger doorway configurations.
+The price goes up for larger doorway configurations.
 Fusion Gates are not cheap, but if you use pet gates with any frequency, I think these are worth every penny.

 Between the ease of assembly and use, the sturdy tension-fit design, and the designer art panels, the Fusion Gate doesn’t just meet our needs, it goes way beyond.